Home » Movies » La haine (1995)

 Awards and Nominations

-• Cannes Film Festival: Won Best Director (Mathieu Kassovitz) and the Prize of the Ecumenical Jury.
-Nominated for the Palme d’Or.
+• Cannes Film Festival (1995): Won Best Director (Mathieu Kassovitz)

-• César Awards: Won Best Film, Best Editing, and Best Producer.
-Nominated for Best Actor (Vincent Cassel and Hubert Koundé), Best Director, Best Writing, and Best Cinematography.
+• César Awards: Won Best Film, Best Editing, and Best Producer

 Behind the Scenes Insights

-• Mathieu Kassovitz was inspired to write the film after the death of Makomé M’Bowolé, a young Zairian who was shot by French police in 1993.
+• Kassovitz was inspired to write the film after the 1993 death of a young Zairian man in police custody.

-• The film was shot in black and white to emphasize the stark reality and to give it a timeless quality.
+• The movie was shot in black and white to intensify its documentary-like realism.

 Inspirations and References